TrStans606/xTern-Data-Science-Work-Sample-Assessment/README.md

 ## Data anayalsis

 Since I was unable to get the API to work I wanted to show off my python data anayslsis skills so I premade a CSV of food trucks in Indy called "foodTrucks.csv" to read into pandas.
+Some basic anaylsis of the data shows that most of the food trucks serve either taco or Mexican cuisine, and two of the food trucks will be closed on 10/14/2023.